Benefits Plans - Flexible Spending Accounts

 Only eligible expenses incurred on or after your 2014 effective date* are reimbursable from your 2014 FSA.

 *Effective Date: If you enroll during Open Enrollment, your FSA is effective January 1.
-Otherwise your account becomes effective the first of the month following the date the enrollment form is received by the HRRIS Benefits Transaction Team, your date of hire, or the date you become newly-eligible, whichever is later.
+Otherwise your account becomes effective the first of the month following the date the enrollment form is received by SSC Benefits Transactions, your date of hire, or the date you become newly-eligible, whichever is later.
 For example, if your date of hire is March 1, and your Flexible Spending Account enrollment form is received March 10, your account becomes effective April 1.
 Only eligible expenses incurred on or after your effective date through March 15 the following year are eligible for reimbursement from your current year FSA.
 You must re-enroll each year you with to participate.

 The university's Flexible Spending Accounts allow you to set aside pre-tax dollars for certain out-of-pocket health care and dependent care expenses, thus lowering the amount of income tax you will pay while providing more value for every expenditure you make.